Water Valley, Mississippi

-Water Valley is a city in Yalobusha County, Mississippi, United States.
+Water Valley is a city in Yalobusha County, Mississippi.
 The population was 3,392 at the 2010 census.
-It is the larger of two county seats in the rural county, and at one time was the center of railroad shops.
+It is the larger of two county seats in the rural county and at one time was the center of railroad shops.
+Water Valley is served by the Water Valley School District.

 Geography

 According to the United States Census Bureau, the city has a total area of 7.0 sqmi, all land.

 Demographics

 2020 census

-As of the 2020 United States Census, there were 3,380 people, 1,336 households, and 818 families residing in the city.
+As of the 2020 United States census, there were 3,380 people, 1,336 households, and 818 families residing in the city.